brianAray/220815_java_angular_aws/Training Notes/Additional Tutorials/servlets/Setup_and_Basic_Servlet.md

 - Install
 - Remember location

-## Step 2 - Make sure you have Eclipse IDE Enterprise edition
+## Step 2 - Make sure you have Spring Tool Suite or Eclipse IDE Enterprise edition

 - Install it if you do not have it
 - IntelliJ will not be an option for this